 Lease Agreement - In July 2019, the School agreed to rent a minimum of twenty apartments and a maximum of thirty apartments from Delaware College of Arts and Design for a period of three years beginning August 1, 2019.
 A dispute arose immediately regarding the suitability of the apartments for occupancy.
 In October 2019, after occupying thirty units, the School moved its tutors to alternative space.
 The School does not believe the three-year lease was valid.
-Management believes that any potential liability for the year from August 1, 2019 to July 31, 2020 would not be material.
+This dispute is schedule for mediation in October 2021.
+The potential outcome cannot be determined as of the date of the report, therefore no additional liability, if any, is reflected in these financial statements.